HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-07.md

 ## Prerequisites

-- Lab 05 completed
+- Lab 06 completed
 - Domino running
 - Internet connection

 ## Steps

-- create a new directory `[notesdata]/keepweb.d/approvalspa`
+- Create a new directory `[notesdata]/keepweb.d/approvalspa`
 - Download [SPA-source.zip](../downloads/SPA-source.zip)
-- Unzip the content into `approvalspa`
+- Unzip the content into `approvalspa` folder.
-- reload the landing page
+- Reload the landing page

 ## How to check